 Lately, my interests have turned to questions of physical orientation and configurations of place in Renaissance art.
 My premise is that Renaissance art, more than any other artistic tradition in the history of art, was dedicated to depicting far-away people, places, and things, and to connecting those places to local realities.
-This pervasive orientation, and the challenges that it posed for visual media, contributed to many of the most distinctive features: naturalism, perspective, story-telling, viewer-engagement, historical consciousness, and above all artistic self-awareness.
+This pervasive orientation, and the challenges that it posed for visual media, contributed to many of the most distinctive features of Renaissance art: naturalism, perspective, story-telling, anachronisms of various kinds, and new forms of artistic self-awareness.
 My ultimate goal is to understand how it was possible for a Europe-centered view of the world to emerge in the art of the sixteenth century out of this very different, “oriented” worldview.
 Together with many other colleagues, I believe that a fresh understanding of the Early Modern “Age of Encounters” is a necessary part of coming to terms with the emergent polyfocal global reality of our own time.
 I will be pursuing research on these questions in the Fall semester of 2017 at the Institute for Advanced Study in Princeton and in Spring 2018 at Villa I Tatti, Florence.

 My first book, Michelangelo and the Reform of Art (2000), awarded the prize for best book in Renaissance studies by the Renaissance Society of America, studied that artist's engagements with older traditions, genres, and modalities of art in the context of the image debates of the sixteenth century.
 The concern with the temporal life of art was developed in Anachronic Renaissance (2010), co-authored with Christopher Wood, which has appeared in a French translation and is soon to appear in Spanish and Italian.
 The concern with art and religion was developed into a broader interpretation of the art of the period in The Controversy of Renaissance Art (2011), which was awarded the top book prize by the College Art Association.
 More recently, I studied the persistent interest in medieval art among artists of the twentieth century in Medieval Modern; Art out of Time (2012).